-Thank-you to everyone who ordered lily seed and daylilies this summer.
+Thank-you to everyone who ordered lily seed and daylilies this spring.
+Lily bulbs are available in September and October.
 All the garden visitors made it a great season!

 Lilyfield Farm is located in west central Saskatchewan, Canada.
 Our garden location is considered zone 3.
 All plants are field grown, have survived and thrived here for several years.
 We sell only varieties that are excellent performers in our climate.
 The harsh winters kill off the less hardy.
 Plants the have poor foliage, few blooms or ugly, non-opening blooms are composted.
 We try them, so you don’t have to.